Models of random subtrees of a graph: Survey of models of random subtrees of a graph

 \een

 Again, we made two types of distance statistics, as in Section \ref{sc:SC}: the \textbf{Euclidean width and height} $w(t)$ and $h(t)$ (number of vertical resp. horizontal row occupied), and random graph distance $ {\bf D}( t) = d_{ t}({\bf c},{\bf v})$ between this time, the ``root corner'' and a random node in the tree.
-In order to make the statistics, for each simulation, we used both values $w(t)$ and $h(t)$, and sample 10 random nodes ${\bf v}$ for each dla.
-We use the same methods as in Section \ref{sc:SC} to evaluate the more plausible values of $\alpha$ and $\beta$ for which $w(t_n)/n^{\alpha}$ and $ d_{ t}({\bf c},{\bf v})/n^{\beta}$ would converge in distribution, in view of our samples.
+To make the statistics, for each simulation, we used both values $w(t)$ and $h(t)$, and sample 10 random nodes ${\bf v}$ for each DLA.
+We use the same methods as in Section \ref{sc:SC} to evaluate the more plausible values of $\alpha$ and $\beta$ for which $w(t_n)/n^{\alpha}$ and $ d_{ t}({\bf c},{\bf v})/n^{\beta}$ would converge in distribution, given our samples.
 The square size is the same for all simulations ($1000\times 1000$). \ben

 \een

 \ben

 \een